-The ranking of journals shifts considerably when considering total scientific influence rather than influence on a per article basis.
+The ranking of journals shifts considerably when evaluated on total scientific influence rather than influence on a per article basis.
 The top three journals based on Eigenfactor rank are Proceedings of the Royal Society B: Biological Sciences, Ecology, and Molecular Ecology (Table 4).
 A journal like Proceedings might have a higher total influence than other ecology journals because it publishes many papers in more areas of biology than most of the journals on this list, but it is included as it is not as broad as the general science giants, Nature, Science, and Proceedings of the National Academic of Sciences.
 Of those journals in the top 20 of the JIF or AI indices, only 12 are also in the top 20 in Eigenfactor rank.
 One extreme case is the Bulletin of the American Museum of Natural History, which is ranked 9th and 10th by AI and JIF, respectively.
 The Bulletin is only ranked 75th by the Eigenfactor and 92nd by the H-index.
 The discrepancy between the first two metrics and the second two metrics (rank per article and rank on overall scientific influence) is likely a function of the number of articles published, primarily.
 Journals that publish more articles are likely to have greater total influence on scholarly thought, all else being equal.
 A publisher may try to maximize total influence by increasing publication output through increased frequency and accepting a greater number of short articles.
 Similarly, librarians may be interested in the subscription price of journals relative to their total influence rather than on the per article influence.
 Researchers, in contrast, are likely to be primarily interested in the average article influence and therefore focus on AI and JIF.
 Ecology Letters and Trends in Ecology and Evolution are two of the only journals that rank among the top in all metrics.
 This indicates they publish a large number of highly influential articles.
 Those articles tend to be highly cited and have influence that spread through scientific thought.

 One journal that made a surprise entry into the top ecology journals is the new comer, Methods in Ecology and Evolution.
-This is a relatively new journal, particularly in relation to the 2007 – 2011 time period of this study.
+This is a relatively new journal (founded 20XX), particularly in relation to the 2007 – 2011 time period of this study.
 The rise of a methodological ecology journal reveals the increasing complexity and sophistication of ecological studies and analyses.
 Increasing use of hierarchical models, Bayesian methods, Random Forests, Network Theory, and similarly complex analyses require a specialty journal where authors can explain challenging mathematics in a form accessible to applied ecologists.
 This new outlet facilitates the use of novel methods, as evidenced by the high citation metrics, by helping ecologists better understand complex and dynamic aspects of nature that could previously only be examined qualitatively.